jfadev/jfa-whatsapp-chatbot/README.md

 #### Send Link

-The properties of [Send Simple Text] plus the following:

 | Property | Type    | Description                                                      |
 |----------|---------|------------------------------------------------------------------|
 | `id`     | Integer | Reply `id` is used to link with `parent`                         |